SamBuckberry/RNAseq-workshop/README.md

 - Plot differentially expressed genes
 - Perform Ontology testing to identify biological pathways and functions associated with experimental treatment(s)

+Follow the workflow in the [rna-differential-expression-testing.Rmd](rna-differential-expression-testing.Rmd) file to generate your own report, or inspect the pre-processed [rna-differential-expression-testing.md](rna-differential-expression-testing.md) in this repository.

 ### Optional: _de novo_ Transcript asssembly
 - HISAT2 alignment
 - Stringtie assembly of _de novo_ transcripts

 If you do not have a reference genome or transcriptome, [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) is a highly regarded tool for de novo transcript assembly using short read illumina data.
 The computational requirements are extensive and its use is beyond the scope of this workshop.
 One decent guide (among many) to the considerations of de novo transcriptome assembly can be found [here](https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html)